 Towards a Third Paradigm: Governance and What Else?

-What would the state look according to the collaborative governance model?
+What would the state look like according to the collaborative governance model?
 Is it a narrow concept that simply focuses on policy networks rather than on managerial skills?
 Does it merely improve governability, or does it also insist on a fundamentally new understanding of the state’s role in protecting its citizens and fostering their emergence as competent actors on the knowledge- and technology-based global stage?
 Does it have the capability to adequately address the legitimacy crisis, or only to face the limited challenge of designing public administration?
 And how does the third model, participatory democracy, correlate to the concept of collaborative governance?
 Do they complement each other by co-facilitating the neoliberal corrosion of the state by market forces, or by paving together a new pathway out of the legitimacy crisis?
 The governance paradigm can be embedded into three different models, each offering a different framework for answering these questions: monitory democracy, the enabling state, and democratic collaborative governance.

-Monitory democracy – This model shifts the focus of democratic theory from an emphasis on decision-making entities and on the public – as the electorate appraising government performance every four years – to a model entailing the engagement of civil society, the media, and citizens as constituting democratic criticism and discourse.
+Monitory democracy – This model shifts the focus of democratic theory from an emphasis on decision-making bodies and the public – as the electorate appraises government performance every four years – to a model entailing the engagement of civil society, the media, and citizens as constituting democratic criticism and discourse, thus shifting the balance – and the role – of institutions within democracy.
 In addition to expanding the functions of the citizenry and voluntary entities, this model transforms the civil service from an executive body to a monitoring entity.
 As such, it monitors policy-making and implementation within different executive agencies, whether via the state or via independent professional organizations.
 We have here, then, a model of a monitoring and monitored democracy.
 The government’s role becomes monitoring, regulating, and coordinating policy, while the role of civil society organizations and the media focuses on criticism, serving as democracy’s ‘watchdog.’

 The enabling state – Adapted from Giddens’ The Third Way, this model renews the contract between citizen and state not by restoring the state’s role as provider of all services, but by facilitating partnerships between the three sectors – public, private, and civic – and enabling the involvement of stakeholders.
 Encouraging social involvement in a multitude of areas, it seeks to ‘democratize democracy’ and to expand the role of civil society.
 It does so by setting the foundation for community and state activities, and by strengthening the rule of law, solidarity, and citizenship.
-Giddens, followed by New Labour British prime minister Tony Blaire, stressed the role of civil society in promoting democratization, engaging the public, and involving communities in local government.
+Giddens, followed by New Labour British prime minister Tony Blair, stressed the role of civil society in promoting democratization, engaging the public, and involving communities in local government.
 Similar to Habermas, the hope was that a democratic revival within the civil arena would enhance public trust in representative democracy and thus strengthen it.
 This model highlights the voluntarist aspects of public engagement and is based on the idea of liberal multiculturalism.

-Democratic collaborative governance – The third model centers on the legitimacy crisis and seeks to enhance public trust in democracy, not just by improving government services, but primarily by promoting civic engagement within the community, the region, and the state.
-Policy networks include citizens, not just stakeholders; public engagement is sought on a regular basis, not haphazardly or episodically; mechanisms of deliberative democracy – such as citizen committees, inclusion of residents in budgetary decision-making, and deliberative opinion polls – become an institutional element of government.
+Democratic collaborative governance – The third model centers on the legitimacy crisis and seeks to enhance public trust in democracy, not just by improving public services, but primarily by promoting civic engagement within the community, the region, and the state.
+Policy networks include citizens, not just stakeholders; public engagement is sought on a regular basis, not haphazardly or episodically; mechanisms of deliberative democracy – such as citizen committees, inclusion of residents in budgetary decision-making, and deliberative polls – become an institutional element of government.
 Through public engagement, they reinforce civil culture, while rebuilding public trust through the idea of participatory democracy.

 Table III: Models of governance within the third paradigm